-The Union has the intention of achieving 100% programme level student representation, but this has proved challenging.
-Recruitment of representatives has seen a further drop this year with just short of 300 appointed.
-All STARs received training & onward support from the Student Union.
-This has translated into a strategy to improve engagement in the year ahead, with the potential to appoint a fixed term staff post to spearhead such a project.
+The Union has the intention of achieving 100% programme level student representation, but this remains a challenging target.
+However recruitment of representatives has seen a demonstrable increase this year with 504 appointed, up from, 300 in 2017/2018.
+STARs receive training, resources & onward support from the Student Union.

-The Union's student representatives, including elected student executive, senate members and Student Academic Reps, now sit on and contribute to over 65 University committees and academic programme forums.
-Through the Union's liaison with the University, other than the Senior Manager Team meetings and University Management Group, there is no policy, decision or strategy-making body within the University, without student representation.
+The Union's student representatives, including elected student executive, senate members and Student Academic Reps, sit on and contribute to 22 University committees and 275 academic programme committees.
+Through the Union's liaison with the University, other than the Senior Manager Team meetings and University Management Group, it is the intention that there is no policy, decision or strategy-making body within the University, without student representation.

-Additionally through the continued support of the office of the Vice President, Education, the union continues to be instrumental in the delivery and support of both a Student Fellows Scheme and Student Panel Member's scheme.
+Additionally through the continued work of the office of the Vice President, Education, the union continues to be instrumental in the delivery and support of both a Student Fellows Scheme and Student Panel Member's scheme.
 The latter offers paid opportunities for students to sit on the panel for validating or revalidating university degree programmes.
-The former allows 60 students to earn a £600 bursary by working with university staff on a specific research project; to empower students to drive change to better a university programme, or specific method of delivery, or improving resources for learning.
+The former allows 50 students to earn a £600 bursary by working with university staff on a specific research project; to empower students to drive change, to better a university programme or specific method of delivery, or improving resources for learning.